-Kevlar® Care is the Key To A Long Vest Life!
+Kevlar®®® Care Is The Key To A Long Vest Life!

 Your carrier will need to be cleaned on a regular basis; many of our vest carriers are even machine washable.

 The last thing that greatly affects the length of time that body armor can be used is the way it is worn.
-Vests are made to be worn a certain way.
-When the wearer gains or loses weight, it can diminish the life of the body armor.
+Vests are made to be worn in a certain way.
+When the wearer gains or loses weight, it can decrease the lifespan of the body armor.
 Someone who loses a large amount of weight will put excess stress on the ballistic panels because they will be able to move around inside of the carrier rather than press snuggly against the body.
 If someone gains weight, it could cause their vest to crease and damage the ballistic panels.
 It is important for you to wear a vest that fits you well and make adjustments when needed to ensure that the body armor works as well as it possibly can.
 Taking the time to be sure that your vest is well maintained, stored properly, and the carrier is replaced when needed, will allow the body armor to last for a very long time.

 At the first sign of damage or wear, a replacement vest should be purchased.